SikhoQ/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2-strlen.c is a function that returns the length of a string passed as an argument.
 3-puts.c is a function that prints to stdout the string passed as an argument.
 4-print_rev.c is a function that prints to stdout the reverse of the string passed as an argument.
+5-rev_string.c is a function that reverses a string.